flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

   - On paper, 16-bit addresses means the 8-bit CPU will need extra cycles to process the extra size.
 However, thanks to MOS's new addressing modes (explained further down), these penalties were alleviated without requiring too much circuitry.
 - **Three general-purpose registers** (`X`, `Y` and `A`), which may look constrained when compared to [larger register files](master-system#cpu).
 This decision reduces costs but also means the CPU would need to move memory around more frequently.
 With the 6502, `X` and `Y` are called 'index registers' and are used to address memory, while `A` is directly connected to the ALU and dedicated to arithmetic operations.
   - By comparison, the Motorola 6800 has two accumulator registers and only one index register, which allows for a simpler instruction set.
-- An **8-bit Arithmetic Logic Unit** (ALU), which comes as no surprise for an 8-bit CPU, but it's worth pointing out that others like the Zilog Z80 came with an [4-bit ALU instead](master-system#cpu).
+- An **8-bit Arithmetic Logic Unit** (ALU), which comes as no surprise for an 8-bit CPU, but it's worth pointing out that others like the Zilog Z80 came with a [4-bit ALU instead](master-system#cpu).
 - An **8-bit stack pointer**: This is usually beyond the scope of this analysis, but I wanted to highlight it due to its significant deviation from Motorola's design.
 As mentioned before, the address bus is 16-bit, so a memory-dependent component like the stack pointer should ideally match that size.
 However, MOS opted to halve the requirement and store the stack within a fixed memory range.
 Nevertheless, it was a clever cost-saving measure, as it encouraged developers to adopt efficient programming techniques to maximise the stack space.
 - **13 addressing modes**.
 Thanks to the inclusion of two index registers, programs can choose between many formats for accessing memory.
 Some are optimised for zero-page addressing (the first 256 bytes of memory), while others encode a lookup address to retrieve the actual address dynamically.
 In the end, this helped save as many memory cycles as possible, at the cost of complexity.
   - By comparison, the 6800 and its single index register only offer seven addressing modes, with no equivalent for the flexible types.